nathanlem1/MTF-Lib/README.md

 Different implementation schemes such as Kalman filter (KF), extended Kalman filter (EKF), uncented Kalman filter (UKF) and  sequential Monte Carlo (SMC) or particle filter (PF) of these multi-target filtering algorithms are included.

 Single target filtering in different implementation schemes for a quick start such as KF, EKF, UKF and  PF are also included.
-Particularly, KF is implemented in both Matlab and Python.
+Particularly, KF is implemented in [Matlab](https://github.com/nathanlem1/MTF-Lib/tree/master/SingleTargetFiltering/KF/KF-Matlab), [Python](https://github.com/nathanlem1/MTF-Lib/tree/master/SingleTargetFiltering/KF/KF-Python) and [C++](https://github.com/nathanlem1/MTF-Lib/tree/master/SingleTargetFiltering/KF/KF-Cpp).

 It is also worth looking at the following links for some related information on https://github.com/USNavalResearchLaboratory/TrackerComponentLibrary, https://github.com/chisyliu/Sensor-Fusion-and-Nonlinear-Filtering-SSY345 and https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python.